nicole-zy/Interactive-Lab-Hub/Lab 4/README.md

 **a. document the material prototype.** Include candidates that were considered even if they were set aside later.

+The material prototype is as shown above, using paper and cardboard.
+It has the ideal weight, and shape needed for a sit down game.

 **b. explain the selection.**

+The paper used for the dance floor is thin and lightweight so the sensors are easily readable during game play.
+And the cardboard box is filled with irrelevant items to ensure the box itself is not so lightweight that it moves around and hinders gameplay.

 ### Part 2.